FuzzifiED/FuzzifiED.jl/docs/src/tutorial.md

 ### Constructing the Configurations

 The first step for the ED calculation is to construct the basis tha respects the symmetries of the Hamiltonian.
-This is divided into two steps : (1) generate the 'configurations' that carry the diagonal quantum numbers, and (2) generate the 'basis' that also carry the off-diagonal quantum numbers (under discrete transformations).
-The '_configurations_' are the collection of states that can be written as direct product of occupied $|1\rangle$ or empty $|0\rangle$ on each site and carries certain diagonal quantum numbers (QNDiag).
+This is divided into two steps : (1) generate the “configurations” that carry the diagonal quantum numbers, and (2) generate the “basis” that also carry the off-diagonal quantum numbers (under discrete transformations).
+The _“configurations”_ are the collection of states that can be written as direct product of occupied $|1\rangle$ or empty $|0\rangle$ on each site and carries certain diagonal quantum numbers (QNDiag).

 The QNDiags supported by FuzzifiED are the charges of $\mathrm{U}(1)$ or $\mathbb{Z}_p$ symmetry in the form of
 ```math